lsst-dm/dmtn-037/index.rst

    :name: fig-dcr_dipoles

    Plot of the number of false detections for simulated images as a function of airmass, for different templates.
+   At 5 :math:`\sigma` we should expect ~1 false detection due to noise.

 Examples with DECam images
 --------------------------